 13. Including incomplete financial information

 You may have a great idea, but a business plan isn’t complete without a full financial forecast.
 Too many business plans neglect this area, probably because it seems like it’s the most challenging.
-But, if you use a good forecasting tool like LivePlan, the process is easy.
+But, if you use financial forecasting software like LivePlan, the process is easy.

 Make sure to include forecasts for Profit and Loss, Cash Flow, and Balance Sheet.
 You may also want to include additional detail related to your sales forecast.